Hermann Senkowsky: Life

 From 1919 to 1922 he studied jurisprudence in Innsbruck and Vienna.
 During this time he joined the Greater German People's Party.
 After his doctorate in 1922 he became a civil servant in the finance administration and in 1928 published his Zollwachvorschrift, customs instructions for Austria, which are, in a modified version, still in use today.
 In January 1930 he was promoted to Ministerialsekretär.

-Senkowsky was a member of the NSDAP (#1,089,376) since May 20, 1932 and member of the SS (#310,369) since November 9, 1934.
+Senkowsky was a member of the NSDAP (#1,089,376) since 20 May 1932 and member of the SS (#310,369) since November 9, 1934.
 He was relieved of his office in 1934 for his membership in the NSDAP, which was an illegal party in Austria at the time.
 In November 1934 he was arrested for participating in the July Putsch, but was released due to lack of evidence.
 In May 1935 he was arrested for being a member of the NSDAP and was kept in jail until March 1936.
-Shortly after his release he fled to Nazi Germany because he was supposed to be arrested again for his activities as a Nazi.
+Shortly after his release he fled to Nazi Germany since he was supposed to be re-arrested for his activities as a Nazi.